isomerpages/mlaw-marketingshopfront/_dispute-resolution/1c-commercial-litigation.md

 ### <a name="hat-is-commercial-litigation"></a> What is commercial litigation

-Litigation typically involves a plaintiff and defendant.
-The judge is responsible for weighing the evidence and making a ruling.
+Litigation typically involves a plaintiff, who brings the matter before the court, and a defendant.
+Oftentimes, there could be several parties involved on each side.
+The judge is responsible for weighing the evidence presented against the applicable law, and making a ruling.
 Information conveyed in hearings and trials usually enters the public record.

+If a party is not satisfied with the decision of the judge based on the findings of fact or the law applied, there is usually one level of appeal which in the SICC’s case, to the Singapore Court of Appeal.

 Click [here](*TOP) to return to the top